CoryBond/DalleDisplayer/README.md

 For touchscreens its possible for the input to off.... sometimes very off.
 In a headless environment there is a tool that uses xinit to recalibrate the input.
 Simply install [xinput_calibrator](xinput_calibrator) and run it with `startx`

-## Tests
+## 🧪 Tests

 There is included a test package of pytests for various functions and classes used throughout the project.
+To run tests either run `pytest`` normally or with increased verbosity with `pytest -vv -s`

+### Dev UI

 There exists a test UI which uses mock APIs rather then real ones for dev purposes.
 Simply run the application in this mode run the openbox script with the t flag (ex: `startx ./tools/openBoxStarter.bash -t`)

-## SCRAP

-tkinker doesn't support touch gestures though there is a draft for it : https://core.tcl-lang.org/tips/doc/trunk/tip/570.md